quorumcontrol/jasons-game/README.md

 ## Building

+NB: By default builds are "internal" builds, meaning that they have ink depositing code compiled in.
+For builds that external users will interact with (e.g. you're deploying it to the production servers), you should append `BUILD=public` to the make commands below.
+It's a good idea to run `make clean` first or make might not realize anything needs to be rebuilt.

 `make` - will package up the game and frontend into `bin/jasonsgame`
     - You can run it with `-localnet=true` to connect to a local network; default is to connect to Quorum Control test net.
     - You can run it with `-disablewebview=true` to just launch the server instead of the server and a webview window.
 Then you can point your own browser at the host and port indicated.